 Starting out with Maiev Swansong in Battlegrounds

 Maiev Shadowsong is one of my favorite heroes available currently in Battlegrounds.
 However, Maeiv Shadowsong is a strange hero to play due to her unique ability, Imprison.
-Imprison locks up a minion, at the cost of one gold, causing the minion to go dormant for two turns.
-After the dormant period, the minion moves to Maiev’s hand, with a +1 attacking strength buff.
+Imprison locks up a minion, at the cost of one gold, causing the minion to go dormant for three turns.
+After the dormant period, the minion moves to Maiev’s hand, with a +1 attack & +1 Health buff.

 The key units for Maiev Shadowsong

-Now that we know the ideal leveling curve for Maiev, we need to understand which minions are most important for you when playing your early turns.
-Since Maiev Shadowsong is one of the few heroes in Battlegrounds that stays at tavern tier one for three turns, understanding which minions are best is more important and quite different from most other heroes.
+Since Maiev Shadowsong is one of the few heroes in Battlegrounds that can stay at tavern tier one for three turns, understanding which minions are best is more important and quite different from most other heroes.

 There are three units I prioritize whenever they are available.
 These minions are Micro Mummy, Wrath Weaver, and Red Whelp.
 Besides that, tokens are most helpful on turn one, but fall off slightly after that.
 The strengths of Micro Mummy, Wrath Weaver, and Red Whelp is that they all synergize with other tier-one minions you are going to pick up along the way.